 Abbas Akhavan's practice ranges from site-specific ephemeral installations to drawing, video and performance.
-The domestic sphere, as a forked space between hospitality and hostility, has been an ongoing area of research in Akhavan’s work.
-More recent works have shifted focus, wandering onto spaces just outside the home – the garden, the backyard, and other domesticated landscapes.
+The domestic sphere, as a forked space between hospitality and hostility, has been an ongoing area of research in Abbas' work.

 Solo exhibitions include variations on a garden, Douglas Hyde Gallery, Dublin, Ireland (2017); Abbas Akhavan, Villa Stuck, Munich, Germany (2017); variations on a garden, David Roberts Art Foundation, London, UK (2017); Study for a Curtain The Third Line, Dubai, UAE (2015); variations on a garden, Mercer Union, Toronto, Canada (2013); Study for a Garden, Delfina Foundation, London (2012).